Password Rotation

 NOTE If you experience issues adding Global Administrator or User Administrator roles to Microsoft tenants and don't have Microsoft P1/P2 licenses, proceed to this link to add those roles with the PowerShell module for free.

-Password Rotation organizes the records based on criteria such as a username and domain and rotate passwords when a match is found.
-After rotation, the newly generated passwords will be updated in the Microsoft Entra ID, on-premise Active Directory, Microsoft 365 and IT Glue.
+Password Rotation organizes the records based on criteria such as a username and domain, and rotates passwords when a match is found.
+After rotation, the newly generated passwords will be updated in the Microsoft Entra ID, on-premise Active Directory, Microsoft 365, and IT Glue.

-The network glue collector needs a domain administrator account to rotate Active Directory passwords.
-If your Network Glue collector uses the local system account, then on attempting to rotate a password you will receive "The server cannot handle directory requests" error.
+The Network Glue collector needs a domain administrator account to rotate Active Directory passwords.
+If your Network Glue collector uses the local system account, you will receive "The server cannot handle directory requests" error when attempting to rotate a password.

 Personal passwords can be rotated.